Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Large -Invariant

 Hence, the strict inequality forces $E$ to have split multiplicative reduction at $v$. \end{proof}

 Consider the elliptic curve $E: y^2 = x^3 - x$.
-This is the elliptic curve 32a2 (Cremona label).
+This is the elliptic curve \href{https://www.lmfdb.org/EllipticCurve/Q/32a2/}{32a2} (Cremona label).
 This is a rank 0 elliptic curve with good ordinary reduction at $p=5$ and CM by $\mathcal{O}_K$.
-Rubin has proved that for all primes $q$, the $q$-part of the Selmer group is trivial (see for example \cite[p.
-188]{Kim09}).
+Rubin has proved that for all primes $q$, the $q$-part of the Selmer group is trivial (cf. \cite[p.~188]{Kim09}).
 Over $K$, the elliptic curve $E$ has Mordell-Weil rank equal to $0$ and $\Sha(E/K)[5^{\infty}]=0$.
 Since $E(K)[5]=0$, it follows that $\Sel(E/K)=0$.

-\begin{Lemma} The 5-primary Selmer group $\op{Sel}(E/\Kan)$ is equal to $0$. \end{Lemma} \begin{proof} To prove the lemma we will show that the natural map is surjective.
+\begin{Lemma} The 5-primary Selmer group $\op{Sel}(E/\Kan)$ is equal to $0$. \end{Lemma} \begin{proof} To prove the lemma we show that the natural map is surjective.
 It suffices to show that the local map